Danny-F/groove_classification/README.md

 95% of the code serves the purpose of manipulating the .wav file and extracting features that the model is able to ingest.
 Because this was a classification problem, I chose to use the the XGBoost classification model.

 The training/test data consists of 120 different drum grooves that are between 10-15 seconds each.
 I collected the data for this project by playing grooves on my electric drumset, recording 30 grooves for each of the 4 categories (rock, funk, Latin, jazz).
-My electric drumset records in 44.5 hz which means for each groove I was collected 44.5k rows of data per second of recording.
+My electric drumset records in 44.1 khz which means for each groove I collected 44.1k rows of data per second of recording.

 # Requirements
 Python packages: